whaynes/STCW23/jekyll/_assessments/OICNW-3-1A.md

 </td><td>

 {% capture standard %}
-Within three minutes, after the power was turned on:
+Within three minutes after the power was turned on:

-1. The set was switched from standby to transmit;
+1. Switch the set from standby to transmit;
-2. The appropriate scale was selected;
+2. Select the appropriate scale;
-3. The gain control was adjusted so that targets and sea return appeared;
+3. Adjust the gain control so that targets and sea return appear;
-4. The tune control was adjusted (if the unit is not self tuning);
+4. Adjust the tune control (if the unit is not self-tuning);
-5. The brilliance control was adjusted;
+5. Adjust the brilliance control;
-6. The sea clutter and rain clutter controls were adjusted to suppress the rain and sea clutter without losing targets;
+6. Adjust the sea clutter and rain clutter controls to suppress the rain and sea clutter without losing targets; and
-7. The north up stabilized relative motion was selected.
+7. Select the north-up stabilized relative motion.
 {%endcapture %}
 {{ standard | markdownify }}